humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-06-02-detecting-if-the-user-is-idle-with-javascript-and-yui-3.md

 ---
 Web developers have been interested in whether or not a user is idle since the Ajax explosion hit.
 With the introduction of more dynamic, highly interactive web interfaces came the desire to know if the user was actually doing anything at any point in time.
 Thus, the quest for determining if the user is idle began.

 This problem has been solved, though I would argue inelegantly, in a lot of web applications: [Facebook][1], [WordPress][2], and [Gmail][3] all try to figure out when the user has stopped interacting with the page in order to perform some action.
 The usual JavaScript solution for this involves monitoring the `mousemove` event and, if there has been no mouse movement in a specific period of time, indicate that the user is idle.
 There is one major flaw in this approach and that is reliance on mouse events to indicate if the user is active or idle.
-This is problematic because there are, of course, two primary input devices (keyboard and mouse) attached to a computer so you&#8217;re losing 50% of the picture.
-If a user is typing a long email or blog post, does that mean they are idle simply because they haven&#8217;t moved the mouse?
+This is problematic because there are, of course, two primary input devices (keyboard and mouse) attached to a computer so you're losing 50% of the picture.
+If a user is typing a long email or blog post, does that mean they are idle simply because they haven't moved the mouse?
 Of course not.
-What about those users who aren&#8217;t capable of using a mouse due to a disability, are they always idle?
+What about those users who aren't capable of using a mouse due to a disability, are they always idle?
 Once again, the answer is no.

 With this background in mind, I set out to create an idle timer in JavaScript that is fitting of the complex web applications that might want to use it.
 I built this implementation on top of [YUI 3][4] because it has, in a short period of time, become my favorite JavaScript library.
 The features I wanted to implement were: